learnk8s/knote-js/01_writing_a_note_taking_app.md

 **However, containers are different from virtual machines.**

-The process in a container still executes on the kernel of the host machine.
+The process in a container still executes on the host machine's kernel.

-With virtual machines, you run an entire guest operating system on top of your host operating system, and the processes that you want to execute on top of that.
+With virtual machines, you run an entire guest operating system on top of your host operating system and the processes that you want to execute on top of that.

-Containers are much more lightweight than virtual machines.
+Containers are just processes!

 **How do containers work?**

 The magic of containers comes from two features in the Linux kernel:

-- Control groups (cgroups)
+- Control groups (cgroups).
-- Namespaces
+- Namespaces.

 These are low-level Linux primitives.

-Control groups limit the resources a process can use, such as memory and CPU.
+Control groups limit a process's resources, such as memory and CPU.

-_You might want to limit your container to only use up to 512 MB of memory and 10% of CPU time._
+_You might want to limit your container to only use up to 512 MB of memory and 10% CPU time._

 Namespaces limit what a process can see.